What is acne?

 Systemic treatments may be prescribed in circumstances where topical treatments have not worked, or are not recommended.

 These include oral antibiotics and for females the oral contraceptive pill.
-Another systemic treatment is oral isotretinoin, which is usually prescribed under specialist supervision due to the potential for side effects, and strict monitoring required while on this medication.
+Other systemic treatment is usually prescribed under specialist supervision due to the potential for side effects, and strict monitoring required while on this medication.

 Other treatments.
 In addition to drug therapy, sometimes the doctor may inject corticosteroids directly into acne lesions (intralesional steroid) to help reduce the size and pain of inflamed cysts and nodules.